hugary1995/raccoon/doc/content/tutorials/14_klexpansion.md

 ```

 The tutorial code generates new field with default name `fields.e`.\\
-Each time you run `./sample-opt`, a different field is generated with an update random seed.
+Each time you run `./sample-opt`, a different field is generated with an updated random seed.

 ## Related source code